 Goodwill: The carrying value of goodwill is tested for impairment at least annually at the reporting unit level using a two-step impairment test.
-To accomplish this, the Company determined the fair value of the reporting unit and compared it to the carrying amount of the reporting at that date.
-The Company incurred \$211,272 of impairment charges during 2017 resulting from the discontinuation of Alvina Valenta Couture Collection, Inc.
+To accomplish this, the Company determined the fair value of the reporting unit and compared it to the carrying amount of the reporting unit at that date.
+During the year ended October 31, 2017, the Company reduced the carrying value of goodwill to \$0 and incurred \$211,272 of impairment charges resulting from the discontinuation of Alvina Valenta Couture Collection, Inc.